 How will your college credits transfer?

-An official credit evaluation is performed after admittance to the University and submission of the enrollment deposit.
+An official credit evaluation is performed after admittance to the University and completion of next steps as noted in admissions packet.

 If you are transferring from one of the institutions listed below, we have developed course equivalency tables to indicate how courses from various institutions will transfer to UW-La Crosse and if there are any additional program transfer agreements in place.
 We also encourage you to consult the Transfer Information System to understand how courses from other UW System institutions and the Wisconsin Technical College System may transfer to UW-La Crosse.

 Please click here for more information about our Transfer Credit Policies, including information about Advanced Placement (AP), College Level Exam Program (CLEP), and International Baccalaureate (IB) credits.
 For questions about scheduling and academic advising, please consult the Academic Advising Center's list of frequently asked questions.

 Credit is generally awarded for college-level course work completed at institutions accredited by a regional or national accrediting organization recognized by the Council for Higher Education Accreditation (CHEA).
 (Foreign institutions must be recognized by the Ministry of Education in that country.)
 Courses must be similar in nature, level, and content to a course in our undergraduate curriculum and applicable to one of our academic programs.
 Continuing education courses, graduate-level courses, and courses that are remedial, technical, vocational, or doctrinal in nature are not transferable.

 Transfer Articulation Agreements with Wisconsin Technical College Campuses

 Blackhawk Technical College:

 Chippewa Valley Technical College:

 Nicolet Technical College: